asmitajarhalli123/Transaction/README.md

 ## Output Section

-Here are some screenshots of the MovieFlix application in action:
+Here are some screenshots of the Transaction application in action:

 Main Screen:
 <br>